 Buyer's Guide > Snowboards Explained | Snowboard Boots Explained | Snowboard Bindings Explained | Goggles Explained | Snowboard Helmets & Protective Gear Explained | Outerwear Explained | Base Layers Explained

 When determining the right snowboard to fit your needs, you need to think about your ability level, your snowboard boot size, snowboard length, your riding style, and the terrain that you prefer to ride.
 These factors play a crucial role in choosing the right snowboard.
 There are snowboards designed for every ability level, each addressing specific rider needs.
 Flex, shape, length, construction, materials, design, and intended use are each considered when building a snowboard and should also be considered when selecting a snowboard.

 Be realistic in assessing your own ability when researching and deciding on a new snowboard.
-Finding the right snowboard for your personal needs, including your ability will help make your riding experience more enjoyable and may even help you improve.
+Finding the right snowboard for your personal needs, including your ability, will help make your riding experience more enjoyable and may even help you improve faster.

 |Boot Size (US.
 Men's)||< 7||8-9.5||10-11.5||11.5+|

 |Width (mm)||240 mm-245 mm||246 mm-254 mm||255 mm-259 mm||260+|

 Please refer to the size/spec charts on each individual snowboard product detail page for waist widths and other information.
 Also note that some manufacturers design snowboard boots with smaller overall footprints.
 This should also factor into the equation when determining snowboard width.